About ESL News Stories

 Understanding Our Levels

-We use a simple 1-6 level system to help you find articles that match your English ability.
-Browse articles by level.
-Each level roughly corresponds to the internationally recognized CEFR (Common European Framework of Reference for Languages) standards.
+We use a simple 1-4 level system to help you find articles that match your English ability.
+Find articles by level.
+We are trying to make each level match an international standard called CEFR.

 Level 1

 (CEFR A1) - Beginner: For students just starting to learn English.
-Can understand basic phrases and simple sentences about familiar topics like family, shopping, and local geography.
+Can understand basic phrases and simple sentences about familiar topics like family, shopping, and your local area.

 Level 2

-(CEFR A2) - Elementary: For students who can handle simple conversations about immediate needs.
-Can describe their background, living situation, and basic personal information.
+(CEFR A2) - Elementary: For students who can have simple conversations about everyday needs.
+Can describe your background, where you live, and basic personal information.

 Level 3

 (CEFR B1) - Intermediate: For students who can understand the main points of clear texts on familiar subjects.
-Can handle most travel situations and describe experiences, dreams, and future plans.
+Can manage most travel situations and describe your experiences, dreams, and future plans.

 Level 4